Back to All Events

 Access: If you have any access needs of which we should be aware, please let us know.
 Entry to The Create Place is step-free, but the toilet is not accessible.
 If you require access to an accessible toilet, please get in touch with us on 020 8980 2092 or email emily@stmargaretshouse.org.uk so we can arrange this for you.

 There are a maximum of 12 places available for these workshops.
-Sessions are free to attend, with all materials provided, but sign-up is essential.
+Sessions are free to attend, with all materials provided, but sign-up is essential and we assign spaces on a first come first served basis.
+We then operate a waiting list.

 Previous